 FY 2014-2017 Transportation Improvement Program (TIP) - Revised August 28, 2014

 FY 2012-2015 TIP Amendments

-The following is a list of projects in the LACRPC area, including investments in transit, roadway, pedestrian walkways, and bicycle transportation facilities, for which Federal funds were obligated in State Fiscal Year 2013.
+This link is a Table of Obligated Projects in the LACRPC area, including investments in transit, roadway, pedestrian walkways, and bicycle transportation facilities, for which Federal funds were obligated in State Fiscal Year 2014.

 FTA Specialized Transportation Program

 In January, the Ohio Department of Transportation announced the 2014 Specialized Transportation Program funded by the Federal Transit Administration, Section 5310, to provide capital grants for the purchase of vehicles and equipment by private, non-profit agencies or state approved coordination projects.
 The federal legislation was enacted to help local communities meet the special transportation needs of elderly individuals and individuals with diabilitites, enabling them to remain productive members of the community by offering transportation alternatives where existing transportation services are unavailable, insufficient, or inappropritate.

 Funds are available each year and are distributed through a competivitve application process.
 While the Program provides 80% of the costs of capital items; the remaining 20% must be provided by local funding.
 In addition, participating agency services must be part of a Locally Developed Coordinated Public Transit - Human Services Transportation Plan.
 There are two types of applicants - those from urbanized areas and those from non-urbanized (rural) areas.
 In 2013, there were 96 Specialized Transportation Program awards to 63 agencies in 36 counties across Ohio.

 Participation in ODOT's Specialized Transportation Program, requires full application packets submitted to ODOT not later than March 21, 2014.
 However, public notice ofthe application must be completed by March 7, 2014.
 The deadline for full application packets to be submitted to the LACRPC is March 1, 2014.